fartzy/kafka-cbm-streams/README.md

 ![image](https://user-images.githubusercontent.com/13722755/181151359-e4d93083-676a-4c80-be55-5270a6f1ccfb.png)

+This was the beginnings of an application used in a large hospitality company.
 This three-tiered application routes messages to a consumer based on rules.
 The rules are contained within the yaml configuration file.
 The producer of the messages is the load generator service.
 The load generator service creates a configurable amount of messages, in a configurable format.

 This was modified from an application used for a customer in 2017.
 This application could be extended to be a much richer routing system.